-This coconut curry chicken recipe is simple, delicious and I’ve made it tons of times for a quick weeknight meal.
+This Paleo chicken curry recipe is simple, delicious and I’ve made it tons of times for a quick weeknight meal.
 I’m totally in love with this recipe I made up.
-I love it because I can make it fast, it’s FULL of flavor and it’s even Paleo, Keto, and Whole30, depending on what you serve it over.
+I love it because I can make it fast, it’s FULL of flavor and it’s even Keto chicken curry, and Whole30, depending on what you serve it over.

 The sauce is so good you don’t even miss the carbs!
 Plus, it has a lot of healthy vegetables and no sugar and the spices totally make it so you are so content with all the flavor that you don’t even feel like you’re on any sort of special diet.

 This a quick, flavorful recipe for clean chicken curry with coconut milk, made with zucchini, yellow grape tomatoes, and onion.
 This Indian-inspired dish makes a great meal when combined with basmati rice, cauliflower “rice”, brown rice, quinoa or even nothing, depending on your diet.